Lest we forget…

 Ideally, Bill and Sharon would cook up this stew over several days.
 In the 1950s the concept of fast food had yet to arrive!
 They’d start by soaking the tail joints overnight and would continue in the morning with a slow roast over low heat.
 The stock was strained, then chilled in the fridge over night.
 The following day the meat would be dressed, baked again, and served with a flourish.

-If you too would like to try your hand at it, and hopefully arrive at a better result than Sharon did her first time out solo, here’s Clémentine’s recipe.
+If you too would like to try your hand at it, here’s Clémentine’s recipe.
 It features simple, fresh ingredients, lovingly prepared.
 Perfect for Remembrance Day.

 See the flames?
 Awesome!